harvestinghappiness/harvestinghappiness.github.io/donate.md

 We are so grateful for the generous support we have received from so many!
 Because we truly value your financial commitment, we want to assure you that 100% of every donation goes directly to maintaining and expanding these necessary programs.
 Our directors and board of directors function strictly on a volunteer basis.
 We are committed to being good stewards of your donation!

+**If you are making a donation, check or online, PLEASE include your email address so we can email you a thank you and your tax receipt.
+We can provide a meal for the same cost as a postage stamp.**

 <div class="col-sm-6">
 <h3>Check <i>(preferred)</i></h3>